yi-jiayu/haskell-advent-of-code/README.md

 ## Usage

-I'm not really sure this is considered usage, but you can build my solutions using the Makefile or run them with `runhaskell`.
+Run `make` to compile binaries for each solution, or just run them from source with `runhaskell`.

-In the beginning I was still getting to know the language and didn't know how to display command line flags so running the examples may be a little confusing.
-Most of the examples take a single argument to a file containing the input from the Advent of Code website, but some of the problems which have shorter or simpler inputs take them directly as command line arguments.
+Most of the solutions take a single command line argument in the form of a path to the problem input, although some take the problem parameters directly.
+Running any solution without arguments will display a simple usage guide.